melvinlu/shortcuts/vim.md

 - Motion commands: number + any of these commands
 - Marks: m + <a-z>
 - Delete from mark to current: d'<a-z>
+- Search for word: / or ? (n to go to next occurrence)